All Things Lent!

 Weekly Book Club: The Tears of Christ, Meditations for Lent.
 Wednesday evenings during Lent, March 1 through April 5 (six sessions), come for a discussion of The Tears of Christ, written by St. John Henry Newman.
 Meetings will take place in Room 213/215, from 6:30 pm-7:30 pm.
 Visit the parish reception desk to purchase your copy, $3.00 each.
 Register here.

 Mysteries of the Rosary

 During Lent, reflect on the Sorrowful Mysteries and their power to transform our lives and prayer life while exploring amazing images from the Holy Land.
 Watch a seven-part video and discussion series as a journey through Lent, every Thursday, February 16 through April 13.
 We’ll gather after Mass (beginning in Lent) at SJN at 6:45 pm and wrap by 8:00 pm.
 Men, women, and young adults all are welcome!
 Please register here.

 Here are some ideas on what to do with your dried up palms from last year.
 (Taken from Nativity Catholic Church)

 Burn or Bury: We live in a society where most things are disposable.
 However, sacramentals, such as palm branches, should be treated with special reverence.
 Therefore, the normal “rule of thumb” is that anything that has been blessed should be burned (and then the ashes buried) or simply buried.
 This type of disposal honors their sacred purpose and returns them to the earth in a dignified way.
-If you are unable to burn and bury your old palms, the parish has placed a basket in the vestibule of Door #1 to collect the dried palms.
+If you are unable to burn and bury your old palms, the parish has placed a basket at the Welcome Center to collect the dried palms.
 We will dispose of them properly.